jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ```

 {: .emphasis}
-From the example there are following basic tokens
+From the example these are the basic tokens

 - Assignment token
   - `=`